lutsen/lagan/README.md

 #### cache (directory) ####

-You need to create this directory in the project root to hold the Twig template engine cache files.
+The Composer script creates this directory in the project root to hold the Twig template engine cache files.
 If updates in your templates are not showing; remember to clear the cache directory.

 #### models/lagan (directory) ####